 - Road congestion and travel times, Road network and traffic, and Average speed and delay on local ‘A’ roads (CGN05)

-Average speed and delay statistics for local ‘A’ roads, managed by local highway authorities in England, for the year ending March 2016.
+Statistics on the average delay and speed for local ‘A’ roads in England, for the year ending March 2017.

 This file may not be suitable for users of assistive technology.
 Request an accessible format.